 The Banff Upper Hot Springs were discovered in the 1880s and are what led to the park’s creation.
 The waters are kept around 38℃ all year, making the hot springs a great place to relax during your visit to Banff National Park.

-The pools are open 7 days a week.
-Opening at 10 am daily, they close at 10 pm Sunday-Thursday and 11 pm Friday-Saturday.
+The pools are open seven days a week.
+They open at 10 am daily and close at 10 pm Sunday through Thursday and 11 pm Friday through Saturday.

 5. Camp Under the Stars

-Camping is a very popular activity in Banff National Park.
+Camping is a viral activity in Banff National Park.
 Not only does it help visitors connect with the nature around them, but it is also less expensive than booking a room in a nearby hotel.

-In total, the park features 14 different campgrounds for guests to choose from.
-Across them all, there are nearly 2,500 campsites available.
-While that may seem like a lot, they can fill up quickly in the summer, and booking the sites ahead of time is required.
+The park features 14 different campgrounds for guests to choose from, with nearly 2,500 campsites available.
+While that may seem like a lot, the sites can fill up quickly in the summer, and booking ahead of time is required.

-Campsites are available in the front and backcountry of Banff National Park.
-Most campgrounds are only open during the summer months, but a couple are available in the winter for anyone with an RV.
+Campsites are available in Banff National Park’s front and backcountry.
+Most campgrounds are only open during the summer, but a couple are also available in the winter for anyone with an RV.

 No matter where you choose to camp at Banff National Park or what time of year you visit, ensure you are prepared.
-The weather can change rapidly and be unpredictable at the park.
+The park’s weather can change rapidly and be unpredictable.
 Extra clothes, blankets, water, and sun protection are always good to bring.

 6. Go on a Helicopter Ride

-While Banff National Park is a wonderful area to explore and experience from the ground, seeing it from the clouds provides a completely new perspective.
+While Banff National Park is a beautiful area to explore and experience from the ground, seeing it from the clouds provides an entirely new perspective.
 Helicopter rides above the park are available to be booked from local companies.

-The helicopter tours last anywhere from 30 minutes to 1 hour.
-Guests are taken to the skies and are flown past high mountain peaks, glaciers, waterfalls, forests, and lakes.
+The helicopter tours last 30 minutes to 1 hour.
+Guests are taken to the skies and flown past high mountain peaks, glaciers, waterfalls, forests, and lakes.

 7. Check out Some Winter Activities

-In addition to the hot springs, hiking trails, and scenic vistas, Banff National Park has seasonal activities available only during the winter months.
-Ice climbing, snowmobiling, and ice fishing are popular winter activities, among others.
+In addition to the hot springs, hiking trails, and scenic vistas, Banff National Park has seasonal activities available only in winter.
+Ice climbing, snowmobiling, and ice fishing are popular winter activities.

 Banff National Park also features 3 premier ski resorts.
-Passes can be purchased which provide access to all 3 resorts.
-In total, there are over 8,000 acres of ski slopes at the park.
+Passes can be purchased, which provide access to all 3 resorts.
+The park has over 8,000 acres of ski slopes.

 Banff National Park is a Breathtaking Destination